square/connect-api-examples/connect-examples/v2/php_checkout/README.md

 Square Checkout Demo
 =========================

 This is a simple example application that utilizes Square's Checkout API.
+This examples does assume you are familiar with PHP development.

 It takes a single payment, declared by the user, and creates an order to use in the Checkout API.